AdultChain/Installation-guides/guides/HowTo-Hand-Compile-Wallet-Ubuntu-16.04.md

 **Hand Compiling Process**

---NOTE:-- If you are not experienced with Linux nor comfortable doing things on the Linux command line as the super user `root`, it is suggested you do not do this, but instead use the pre-packaged binaries provided.
+**__NOTE:__** If you are not experienced with Linux nor comfortable doing things on the Linux command line as the super user `root`, it is suggested you do not do this, but instead use the pre-packaged binaries provided.

 As `root` (preferred) perform the following steps:
 ```